 - have a Z licence condition imposed when you are relicensed – this restricts you to zero BAC for three years (or longer if you have an alcohol interlock);

 - complete at least two assessments for alcohol problems; or

-- have an alcohol interlock condition imposed when you are relicensed.
+- have an alcohol interlock condition imposed when you are relicensed in most cases.
 This means that you will only be allowed to drive a vehicle fitted with an interlock.

 In Victoria, an alcohol interlock is fitted to the vehicle of drivers who have been convicted of serious drink driving offences.
 The interlock requires you to provide a breath test every time you start your vehicle, and during the trip.
 If alcohol is detected in your body, the vehicle will not start.
 A drink driving offender enters the ten step alcohol interlock program near the end of their licence disqualification period.